Food is health.

 Mental health issues arise from treating food as a commodity and farmers as cogs in an industrial system.
 As eaters, we lose a sense of connection to each other and to the land when we can’t know where our food comes from, or who grew it.
 As farmers, falling incomes, increasing debt and stresses inherent to the job take a heavy toll.
 Practising agroecology, the science and know-how behind sustainable agriculture, not only benefits farmers’ physical health – it empowers them and their community, too.

-Chocolate, chips, candy, ice cream… They can all contain it
+Chocolate, chips, candy, ice cream… They all contain it

 Even your makeup, soaps and lotions could contain a substance whose cultivation contributes to deforestation and displacement of small-scale farmers.

 Disappearing corn: Making tortillas without the main ingredient

 Climate change makes growing corn in parts of Central America near impossible.
-So these farmers are turning to a new/old grain to get by.
+So these farmers are turning to something else.